helenclx/helenchong.dev/src/slashes/statements/accessibility.md

 ---
 title: Accessibility
 keyword: accessibility statement
-updated: 2024-12-19T14:02:33+0800
+updated: 2025-02-20T20:42:02+0800
 ---

 I take accessibility seriously.
-I want every visitor to my website to have the best possible experience of browsing my website.
+I want visitors to my website to have the best possible experience of browsing my website.
 Therefore, I strive to design this website to be accessible, including to disabled and neurodivergent people, by aiming to meet [Web Content Accessibility Guidelines (WCAG) 2.2 Level AA standards](https://www.w3.org/WAI/standards-guidelines/wcag/).

 High-level overview of the accessibility features of this site:

 * Responsive design and mobile-friendly layout.
 * Semantic HTML, enhanced by Web Accessibility Initiative – Accessible Rich Internet Applications (WAI-ARIA).
 * Sufficient colour contrast between text and background colours.
 * Alt text for all non-decorative images.
 * Keyboard navigation-friendly: Every interactive element can be focused and interacted with keyboard buttons, with visible outline when focused.
 * Logical content and heading flow.
 * Links to skip to the main content or the top of the page.
 * Sufficient font size that can be enlarged without breaking the site layout.
 * No autoplaying audio or video.
+* A button below code blocks to copy code snippets (requires JavaScript enabled in the browser).

 I use the following tools to test my site for accessibility: